"These CSL airboxes are complex - the engineering & design expertise is not only for performance, sound but most importantly: reliability.

 The 2x2 carbon work is impressive.
 The weave is optically pleasing and the seams are well done.

-I noticed no carbon flaws.
+I couldn't find any carbon flaws.

 There were a few areas where the clear coat has "popping" - commonly known as pitting, this happens when the 2 component clear coat traps some solvent used in the process in between coats and evaporates through.